guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/test-connect/index.md

 1. <strong>Then, navigate to:</strong>  [http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/](http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/) and you should see your Kubernetes dashboard and information.

+When the Kubernetes login screen is shown, you should choose the **Kubeconfig** option, click the **Choose kubeconfig file** text box and pick the location of your kubeconfig file (typically, `$HOME/.kube/config`).

 **Note:** When accessed, and depending on whether you are running DC/OS or DC/OS EE (as well as on your browser's configuration) you may be presented a warning indicating that the TLS certificate being used by the Kubernetes Dashboard is not trusted.
-It is generally safe to permanently trust this TLS certificate by adding an exception in your browser.
+It is generally safe to permanently trust this TLS certificate by adding an exception in your browser, or to skip past it.
 To learn more about TLS certificates, visit the [Kubernetes Dashboard](/services/kubernetes/__VERSION__/operations/kubernetes-dashboard/) section.

-When the Kubernetes login screen is shown, you should choose the **Kubeconfig** option, click the **Choose kubeconfig file** text box and pick the location of your kubeconfig file (typically, `$HOME/.kube/config`).

     <!-- better validation here of this step:Screenshot ^^ -->